Pipeline YAML Reference#

 ).

-If none of the conditions is evaluated as true, the default queue behaviour will be used.
+If none of the conditions are evaluated as true, the default queue behaviour will be used.

 The auto_cancel

-pipelines in a queue when a new one appears.
+pipelines in a queue when a new pipeline appears.

 and queued